Red Shirts (United States): Election of 1898

 During the initial reign of Red Shirts terror, the senator of North Carolina, Sen. Jeter Pritchard (R), wrote to Pres.
 McKinley asking "Will you send deputy United States Marshal to preserve the peace?"
 The Red Shirts used the tactics of intimidation and sometimes violence to suppress voting by non-Democrats.
 With the rise in intimidation by the Red Shirts, both blacks and threatened whites were buying weaponry to protect themselves.
 Pritchard noted in his letter that the Red Shirts were most active "in counties where colored people predominate", and the paramilitary group targeted blacks.

 Gov. Daniel L. Russell (R) said that along the southern edge of the state, "armed and lawless" men had taken over due to the increase in crimes and violent activities.
-The Red Shirts often disrupted many non-Democratic political meeting via "threats, intimidation, and actual violence".
+The Red Shirts often disrupted many non-Democratic political meetings via "threats, intimidation, and actual violence".
 Through their intimidation, the Red Shirts successfully deterred many members of the counties from registering to vote in the 1898 state election.
 Due to the citizens being fearful to register, Gov. Russell issued a proclamation on October 26, 1898, asking all "Ill-disposed persons ... to immediately desist from all unlawful practices ...
 Turbulent conduct, and to preserve peace."
 Governor Russell's proclamation did not sit well with the Red Shirts; they increased their activity.